In 1981, I launched an advertising agency with no clients.

 I got to see much of the world, and work with legends such as Jack Nicklaus, Arnold Palmer, Gary Player and Raymond Floyd.
 I saw first hand, that each of these champions shared a common personality trait: the were absolutely focused and driven to be the best.
 They did not suffer fools.
 I was dead serious about getting the commercials done without wasting time and ensuring that their scripts were smart and true to their values.

 Did I make mistakes?
 Yes, plenty.
 I flew to Indonesia and presented a brochure mock-up that was met by total silence in a very crowded conference room.
 I had the golf course designer on page one through six.
 The interpreter pointed out to the man at the head of the table who was the president of Indonesian golf–“Mr. Ciputra, head of Indonesian Golf wants to know who is on page one of the brochure”.
 “Ahh, I have made a big mistake, Mr. Ciputra will be on page one!”
 We then went through the same exercise for every important person seated at the table.
-After the meeting, Mr. Ciputra, teased me, that I learned fast, and that the best marketing was based upon the reputations of the people creating the product.
+After the meeting, Mr. Ciputra, teased me that I learned fast, and that in his culture, the best marketing was based upon the reputations of the people creating the product.
 I returned home humbled.

 I built a roster of “A list” clients like: Florida Power and Light, Golden Bear International, First Bank of Florida and the world’s largest sports association, The PGA of America.